ZaidAlamgir/TMP_Host/live.md

             this.ctx.scale(this.dpr, this.dpr);

-            // NOTE: isLiked state is read/controlled by this class for animation,
-            // but the source of truth is still localStorage/DB. this.isLiked = initialIsLiked;
+            this.isLiked = initialIsLiked;
             this.isHovered = false;
             this.buttonCenter = { x: this.logicalWidth / 2, y: this.logicalHeight / 2 };